apache/flink/docs/ops/memory/mem_setup_tm.md

 The off-heap memory which is allocated by user code should be accounted for in *task off-heap memory* ([`taskmanager.memory.task.off-heap.size`](../config.html#taskmanager-memory-task-off-heap-size)).

 <span class="label label-info">Note</span> You can also adjust the [framework off-heap memory](#framework-memory).
-This option is advanced
-and only recommended to be changed if you are sure that the Flink framework needs more memory.
+You should only change this value if you are sure that the Flink framework needs more memory.

 Flink includes the *framework off-heap memory* and *task off-heap memory* into the *direct memory* limit of the JVM, see also [JVM parameters](mem_setup.html#jvm-parameters).